toontown-archipelago/toontown-archipelago/README.md

-# Toontown-School-House
+# Toontown-School-House, Crane League Edition
-Welcome to the Toontown School House repistory!
+Welcome to the repository of the Crane League version of the Toontown School House source code!

 Toontown School House is a course dedicated to teaching members of the Toontown community how to develop for the game.
 For more information, head over to [this](https://www.reddit.com/r/Toontown/comments/doszgg/toontown_school_house_learn_to_develop_for/) Reddit post.

-Feel free to join our Discord server [here!](https://discord.gg/n3ms7BP)

 # Source Code